happycollision/articles/2023-01-02-variant-system/article.md

 behaves.
 So Local Storage is out.
 But Local Storage has a sibling called Session Storage with the same API that basically solves all the problems above.
 Session Storage behaves exactly like Local Storage except it is handled on a per-window (and per-tab) basis.
-When your tab is closed, all the Session Storage _for that tab_ is cleared.
+When your tab is closed, all the Session Storage for that tab is cleared.

-So on page load, we store the variant in Session Storage, drop the query param, load the app, and let the entire application be blissfully unaware of the entire variant system.
+So on page load, we store the variant in Session Storage, drop the query param, load the app, and let the entire application remain blissfully unaware of the entire variant system.

 ### Variant-level config

-In order to take full advantage of the variant system—with builds that are always current but have useful variations in behavior—we will probably want to store some configuration information inside the variants themselves.
-For example, if you are working on a variant for a feature branch that talks to a development server instead of the production server, you probably don't want to have to inspect what variant you are using within the application itself.
+In order to take full advantage of the variant system - with builds that are always current but have useful variations in behavior - we will probably want to store some configuration information inside the variants themselves.
+For example, the actual URL for your API server should probably be configured instead of discovered at runtime.

 Since our Webpack config will already need to be generally aware of variants, we also house some other values inside a variant config that we can replace using the `WebpackDefinePlugin`.
-So in our applications, calls to our server resemble
+So in our applications, calls to our API server resemble this:
-this:

 ```ts
 fetch(`${API_BASE_URL}/some-endpoint`)